easyRL/easyRL-v0/README.md

 Then, download and extract the .zip file

+Next is to download and extract RL-FrameworkRelease_win-x64_torch160_cpu.zip from https://github.com/nhulbert/RL-Framework/releases.
+Copy and paste the RL-Framework/Agents/Native folder from RL-FrameworkRelease_win-x64_torch160_cpu.zip to your own RL-Framework/Agents/Native folder.

 # Running the Program:
 First, run the following on either Mac, Linux, or Windows PC...